 FISHING RETURNS TO ASSYNT

-As of the 20th July, fishing will return to the North Assynt lochs.
+All being well, as of the 26 April 2021, fishing will return to the North Assynt lochs.
 The Trust office in Stoer will be open every weekday from 9 until 3 for the sale of permits and boat hire.
-We will be making changes to the office to ensure the safety of guests and our staff.
+Please keep to the COVID restriction rules.
 Hand sanitiser will be at the door as you enter, and social distancing will be maintained.
 Boat necessities such as rowlocks and lifejackets will be sanitised between guests.

 We welcome the return of our many regular visitors, and new ones too, and look forward to seeing you soon.
 Meantime, stay safe!